smart-on-fhir/smart-scheduling-links/specification.md

     GET /Slot?start=2020-06

 Then, it't possible for to search for all recently updated slots.
-For example, the client might issue a query every five minutes for changes that have occurred during the past ten minutes of changes (i.e., using overlapping time windows to ensure no data are missed):
+For example, the client might issue a query every five minutes for changes that have occurred during the past ten minutes (i.e., using overlapping time windows to ensure no data are missed):

     GET /Slot?_lastUpdate=gt2020-06-03T19:10:00.000Z